Child Protection: Safeguarding children – Information for Parents

 If school staff need to express concerns about a child or refer a child to children’s social care, it is understood that this can cause distress or anger for the child’s parents.

-For parents’ enquiries please contact our Designated Safeguarding Lead:
+For parents’ enquiries please contact:

 If you have an immediate concern for the safety of a young person outside of school hours please contact:

 - Leicestershire First Response: 0116 305 0005 (24 hour phone line) / https://www.leicestershire.gov.uk/leisure-and-community/community-safety/report-abuse-or-neglect-of-a-child

 - Leicester First Response: 0116 454 1004 (open 24/7). / https://www.leicester.gov.uk/health-and-social-care/support-for-children-and-young-people/children-s-social-care/

 - Police 101